 - The classic video game series Descent focused around mining and industrial robots turning on their creators due to some kind of computer virus.
 They start to display behavior they were never programmed for, such as taking hostages, setting traps, modifying their own designs (or even coming up with unique new ones), and introducing a rapid-construction technology in the form of those purple web-things.
 The virus is speculated to be alien in origin, though the aliens themselves never really make an appearance.

 - Endless Space has two species known as the Sowers and the Automatons.
 You can go to war with both of them.
 In this case however the two races are not malevolent machines out to destroy every non-organic beings.
 The Automatons prefer to isolate themselves, and the Sowers are only interested in terraforming worlds.
 If you get in their wrong side they will turn their efforts to military matters.

-- The background of Overwatch has robots going rouge and attacking humanity; Overwatch was formed as a task force to counter this.
+- The background of Overwatch has robots going rogue and attacking humanity; Overwatch was formed as a task force to counter this.